COVID-19 Vaccination Programme questions and answers

 The British Islamic Medical Association:

-The British Islamic Medical Association have statements on all three of the COVID-19 vaccines currently in use in the UK, encouraging those eligible to get vaccinated at:
+The British Islamic Medical Association have statements on all of the COVID-19 vaccines currently in use in the UK, encouraging those eligible to get vaccinated at:

 The Orthodox Union: